Blog Post

 The Post Holes would have been on the shoreline of the River Avon in Mesolithic period – The Bluestone Enigma

-Tim Daw’s experiences and observations as a warden at Stonehenge, particularly regarding his discovery of additional post holes beneath the old visitor’s car park, spotlight the continuous potential for new findings that can challenge and enrich our understanding of Stonehenge’s history.
-Despite being warned against publishing his conclusions due to unauthorised blog activities, Daw chose to resign and continue his work, revealing through ‘unofficial’ pictures the existence of even more post holes under the car park, aligned with those discovered in 1966.
+Tim Daw’s experiences and observations as a warden at Stonehenge, particularly his discovery of additional post holes beneath the old visitor’s car park, highlight the ongoing potential for new findings that can challenge and enrich our understanding of Stonehenge’s history.
+Despite being warned against publishing his conclusions due to unauthorised blog activity, Daw chose to resign and continue his work, revealing, through ‘unofficial’ pictures, the existence of even more post holes under the car park, aligned with those discovered in 1966.

 Bluestone Quarries

 These findings, including the newly discovered post hole that aligns with the four others from 1966, support the hypothesis that these structures are situated on what was once the shoreline of the River Avon around 8000 BCE.
-This suggests that during the Mesolithic period, the stones quarried in Wales could have been transported via boat directly to Stonehenge, navigating through enlarged rivers rather than taking a longer sea route proposed by some archaeologists.
+This suggests that during the Mesolithic period, the stones quarried in Wales could have been transported by boat directly to Stonehenge, navigating along enlarged rivers rather than taking the longer sea route proposed by some archaeologists.

 Further complicating the narrative are my analyses of the bluestone structures from other Preseli sites like Carn Goedog and Craig Talfynyydd, which are connected by streams and rivers to the River Nevern.
-Unfortunately, archaeologists have interpreted this network of waterways primarily through a religious lens rather than considering its practical functionality for transportation.
+Unfortunately, archaeologists have interpreted this network of waterways primarily through a religious lens rather than considering its practical functionality as a transportation network.

-The persistence of the ‘ox-cart’ route theory, which proposes a land path following the modern A40, overlooks the logistical challenges posed by the period’s dense woods, swamps, and forests.
+The persistence of the ‘ox-cart’ route theory, which posits a land route along the modern A40, overlooks the logistical challenges posed by the period’s dense woods, swamps, and forests.
 Such conditions would have made the construction and use of a road system highly impractical, if not impossible.

-My critique extends to the inconsistencies and logical inaccuracies within the archaeological narrative, especially concerning the site layout and geological evidence at Craig Rhos-y-Felin.
+My critique extends to the inconsistencies and logical inaccuracies in the archaeological narrative, particularly regarding the site layout and geological evidence at Craig Rhos-y-Felin.
 The assumption that floodwaters in the area were solely the result of ice melt, quickly draining into the sea post-Ice Age, ignores the broader implications of such flooding for the landscape and its inhabitants.

 The Bluestone Enigma